catalinpit/hashnode/cktswhubw0hjwhvs175ut9r71.md

 So let's clear the air about:
 * Who owns your blog, and
-* What you can write on your blog
+* What you can write about on your blog

 ## Who Owns Your Blog? 👀